-When everybody else was sitting in church being absolved of sins and singing awful hymns, Will was riding his borrowed bicycle down the dirt road to the river.
-Even though it's too tall for him and his feet barely reach the peddles.
+When everybody else is sitting in church being absolved of sins and singing awful hymns, Will is riding his borrowed bicycle down the dirt road to The River.

-A miniature black schnauzer trails behind him like a shadow.
-Will ways makes sure not to ride to fast so she can keep up.
+A miniature black schnauzer trails behind him like a little shadow.
+He always makes sure not to peddle to fast so she never has to run beyond a trot.

 The dog, Pearl, was at his side the moment he turned up at his Great Uncle's house.
 Of course Will fell in love with her on sight.
-Her little stubby tail wiggling in excitement at the new company and the hair around her eyes and in her beard turning grey with age.
+Her little feet tapping about and her stubby tail wagging in excitement at the new company.

-Will had always wanted to dog of his own and he had concluded that she was the best part about staying with his Great Uncle while his own father was away off the coast of Maine, on a deep sea fishing boat, toiling away in an engine room.
+Will had always wanted a dog of his own and he had already concluded that she was the best part about staying in France while his own father was away off the coast of Maine, toiling away inside an engine room on a deep sea fishing boat.

-Great Uncle Felix, related by Will's father's mother's brother was a... nice man to put it simply.
-He was unmarried, with no kids of his own.
-He lived by himself about an hour outside of Paris in a small rural town with only little Pearl for company.
+Great Uncle Felix, related by Will's father's mother's brother was a simple man and nice enough.
+He was unmarried, with no kids of his own and he lived by himself over an hour outside of Paris, in a more rural town with only little Pearl for company.

-Will's father told him it would be a fun.
+Father told him it was going to be fun.
 An adventurous summer vacation.
-And when they came back together they would settle down for real.
+And when they came back together, they were going to settle down, for real.
 No more moving around.

-"Really son, this job is going to be really good for us."
+"Really son, this job is going to be so good for us."

 Will didn't believe him.

-He didn't know how he was different but he was.
+He wasn't sure how or why but he was called different too often.
 He had over heard many adults talking about him in that way.
 His father, his teachers, the neighbors from the old house.

 He was different.

-When Great Uncle Felix found out Will liked fishing, he immediately went out and bought him a pole.
-A bright shiney blue one that was just his size and took him down to the dock on the river not more then a twenty minute walk from the house.
-And an even short bike ride.
+When he found out Will liked fishing, he immediately went out and bought him a pole.
+A bright shiney blue one that was just his size and he took him down to the dock on The River not more then a twenty minute walk from home and an even shorter ride by bike.

 It was a nice river too.
-Too wide to swim across but the current was slow and lazy and tall reeds and cat tails grew along the banks where the sand was soft and not too rocky.
+To wide to swim across but the current was slow and lazy and tall reeds and cat tails grew along the banks where the sand was soft and dotted with pebbles.

-The old wooden dock that would creak and moan with every other step streched far out into the water and the fish were hungry and feisty.
-Will hardly caught a single one most days but he could count twice now he had proudly put dinner on their plate.
+The old wooden dock would creak and moan with every other step and it streched far out into the water were the fish were hungry and feisty.
+Will hardly caught a single one most days but he could count twice now he had proudly put dinner on their plates back home.

-And Great Uncle Felix would praise him for it and showed him how to back it in salt and how to fry the tail till it was a crispy treat.
+And Great Uncle Felix would praise him for it and show him how to bake it in salt and thyme and how to fry the tail till it was a crispy treat.